core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 but at a host in general.
 Thus, a proxy URI `T` in these protocols has the path "/", and no query component or fragment identifier.
 This is true even for CoAP over WebSockets (which uses the concrete resource `/.well-known/coap`, but that is not expressed in "coap+ws" URI).

 Future protocols for which CoAP proxying is defined may use more components.
+As this is designed primarily for CoAP, proxies that perform URI mapping
+(as described in Section 5 of {{?RFC8075}}, especially using URI templates) are not supported in this document.

 ## Example